 I referred your question to Dr. Salah Hassan of the American Veterinary Clinic in Cairo.
-He says that it is likely that the skin condition is not being caused by the food you are feeding him.
-Any number of allergens could be to blame, and only a veterinarian can test for exactly what the allergy might be for your puppy.
+He says it is likely that the skin condition is not being caused by the food you are feeding him.
+Any number of allergens could be to blame, and only a veterinarian can test for exactly what may be bothering your dog.

-In your case he says Fromm is a good choice.
-However, Hassan strongly recommends a vet visit to see if your puppy has another sort of allergy if the problem doesn’t clear up from switching the food.
+In your case, Dr. Hassan says Fromm is a good choice — however, he strongly recommends a vet visit to see if your puppy has another allergy if the problem doesn’t clear up after switching food brands.

 As a reminder, please do not feed your puppy table scraps.
 Often the food we eat is not good for dogs — and they can have the same problems we have from a bad diet: heart disease, liver failure, kidney failure, etc.